-(ii) Interest
+(ii) Interest income and expense

 Interest income and expense, including interest from non-derivative financial assets at fair value through profit or loss, are recognised as they accrue in profit or loss, where applicable, gross of withholding tax.
-For financial assets and liabilities not classified at fair value through profit or loss, such interest income and expense is recognized using the effective interest method.
+Fo financial assets and liabilities not classified at fair value through profit or loss, such interest income and expense is recognized using the effective interest method.